Reducing estate tax liability is getting more complicated.

 A very significant thing has recently happened regarding estate taxes.
-The significance of this chance is far reaching, the agent that grasps this will be far ahead of the competition.
-Not only will this rule change make a huge difference is how estates are handled in regards to estate tax liability, it also opens the door for agents who specialize in annuity concepts.
+The significance of this change is far-reaching; the agent that grasps this will be far ahead of the competition.
+Not only will this rule change make a huge difference in how estates are handled regarding estate tax liability, but it also opens the door for agents specializing in annuity concepts.

-First, let me explain.
-This is a difficult issue to fully understand, so let me start with the general concept.
+First, I’d like to explain to you.
+This is a problematic issue to understand fully, so let me start with a tip and the general concept.

-Often the actual tool used to place the shares of the asset was known as a Family Limited Partners (FLP).
-This process was taught to CPAs, estate planning attorneys and in law schools.
+Often the actual tool used to place the shares of the asset was known as Family Limited Partner (FLP).
+This process was taught to CPAs, estate planning attorneys, and in law schools.

 Here is an example of how it was done.
-Assume a family held asset (business, real estate, farm etc.) had a value of $100,000,000.
-If the owner of the asset died, tax liability would be about $40,000,000 (estimate).
-A FLP allowed for the asset to be placed in the partnership still owned by the original owner (let’s pretend it is mom and dad).
-As sole owners, they name themselves the general partner of the FLP, the general partner is the boss regardless of what percentage is owned.
-The FLP then devalues the asset to (40-50%) and gifts shares of the partnership to their children using their lifetime and annual gifting. ($5.45 million lifetime each and $14,000 annually per gift per owner).
-Over time, 99% of the non-general partnership assets have been legally and without tax liability have been transferred to the children.
+Assume a family-held asset (business, real estate, farm, etc.) valued at $100,000,000.
+If the asset owner died, tax liability would be about $40,000,000 (estimate).
+An FLP allowed the asset to be placed in the partnership still owned by the original owner (let’s pretend it is mom and dad).
+As sole owners, they name themselves the general partner of the FLP, and the general partner is the boss regardless of what percentage is owned.
+The FLP then devalues the asset to (40-50%) and gifts shares of the partnership to their children using their lifetime and annual gifting. ($11.15 million lifetime each and $17,000 annually per gift per owner).
+Over time, 99% of the non-general partnership assets that have been legally and without tax liability have been transferred to the children.

-Mom and dad are still 100% in control since they are the general partner, now they die.
+Mom and dad are still 100% in control since they are the general partner; now they die.
 Their valuation has dropped from $100,000,000 to 50% of 1%.
 Their estate tax liability is nil.
-After their death, the children can end the partnership or continue it, up to them.
-They simply vote on a new general partner.
+After their death, the children can end the partnership or continue it; up to them.
+They vote on a new general partner.

 That is how it has always been done.
-The IRS has allowed this a an accepted practice.
+The IRS has allowed this an accepted practice.

-Two days ago, the IRS announced it was closing this discounting process and the lowered gifting valuation as a loop hole.
-Remember, the IRS does not need congressional approval to make this change, it can be done as a regulatory action.
-To counteract the process, a lawsuit would be initiated by an individual via an estate planning partner and the whole issue goes to tax court.
-The simple fact the IRS is closing the loophole as regulatory action should signal the demise of this long time and accepted practice.
+A couple of years ago, the IRS announced closing this discounting process and the lowered gifting valuation as a loophole.
+Remember, the IRS does not need congressional approval to make this change; it can be done as a regulatory action.
+To counteract the process, an individual lawsuit would be initiated via an estate planning partner, and the whole issue would go to tax court.
+The simple fact the IRS is closing the loophole as regulatory action should signal the demise of this long-time and accepted practice.

 Here is their announcement: The U.S. Treasury Department has issued a new regulatory proposal that would “close a tax loophole that certain taxpayers have long used to understate the fair market value of their assets for estate and gift tax purposes,” according to Mark Mazur, the Treasury’s assistant secretary for tax policy.

-“It is common for wealthy taxpayers and their advisors to use certain aggressive tax planning tactics to artificially lower the taxable value of their transferred assets.
-By taking advantage of these tactics, certain taxpayers or their estates owning closely held businesses or other entities can end up paying less than they should in estate or gift taxes.”
+“It is common for wealthy taxpayers and their advisors to use aggressive tax planning tactics to artificially dispose of the taxable value of their transferred assets.
+By taking advantage of these tactics, certain taxpayers or their estates owning closely held businesses or other entities may end up paying less than they should in the estate or gift taxes.”

 The proposed regulations aim to curtail this loophole.
-The next step is a 90day comment period, evaluation of those comments then implementation.
+The next step is a 90-day comment period, evaluating those comments and then implementation.